The Cyclades · Naxos

 Halki

-The kitron tasting (three grades, free, ten minutes).
-Wander Halki.
+The kitron tasting (three grades, free, ten minutes), then wander Halki.

 Free tasting